 Whatever happens, make sure your investment is protected.

-Starting a trading journal, is an absolute must.
+Starting a trading journal is an absolute must.
 Everyday, be sure to write the following:

 On the other hand, analysis of bad trades will help you extract value and improve.

 Generally speaking, the less you know, the more at risk you are, and there is no limit to how much you can know or risk.
 An endless amount of information is available on the internet free of charge, like:

 Want to know how to learn Forex trading for beginners?
 Read everything and always analyse everything you read – don't just take information in good faith.

 As exciting as trading can be, it is still stressful work.
 There will be a lot of setbacks on your way to the top.
 Emotions can force your hand to open a trade too early and/or close it too late.